fyrox-book/fyrox-book.github.io/src/fyrox/animation/absm_editor.md

 While it is possible to create and manage animation blending and state manually from code, it quickly becomes too annoying and hardly manageable.
-To help you create and manage blending machines in easy way, the engine offers a ABSM Editor tool.
-This chapter will introduce the editor for your, it is quite complex, but the guide should help you to figure out which part is made for what.
+To help you create and manage blending machines in easy way, the engine offers an ABSM Editor tool.
+This chapter is an overview of the editor, it is quite complex, but the guide should help you to figure out which part is made for what.
 Next chapter will help you to create your first animation blending state machine.